google/jacs/README.md

 ## JACS: (Geo)Json API for Cloud SQL

-JACS is an App Engine application the exposes an API for accessing geospatial data located in [Cloud SQL](https://cloud.google.com/sql/docs).
+JACS is an App Engine application that exposes an API for accessing geospatial data located in [Cloud SQL](https://cloud.google.com/sql/docs).

-The API mimics the Google Maps Engine API, and provides a convenient way for your Google Maps API application to fetch data for the Data Layer, without needing to maintain a SQL nor web server.
+The API mimics the Google Maps Engine API, and provides a convenient way for your Google Maps API application to fetch data for the Data Layer, without needing to maintain a SQL Database or web server.

 ## Run Locally
 1. Install the [App Engine Python SDK](https://developers.google.com/appengine/downloads).